 My piece also featured a positive example of political expression worthy of emulation.
 This came from new Sacramento City Council members Mai Vang and Katie Valenzuela in their joint statement about white supremacist gatherings in Sacramento.

-But one key element was excised from my SNR essay, and it deserves resurrecting here.
-It was this:
+But one key passage was excised from my SNR essay, and it deserves resurrection here:

 “On Thursday, Sacramento Bee’s editorial board continued its penchant for low-brow insult by calling attendees of a recent anti-social-distancing event ‘dimwits.’
 A month earlier, its opinion page editor referenced the ‘middle finger’ to express disdain for California Attorney General Xavier Becerra being considered for a White House Cabinet post.”

 As I have written before, many parts of Sacramento’s local media has fallen short in recent years of our proud duty to fully and bravely inform, clarify and expose.
-I have no qualms about calling out my profession where and when it falls short.
-After all, no real change can happen if everyone points fingers elsewhere and exempts oneself and one’s profession from fixing a problem common to all of us.
+I have no qualms calling out my profession where and when it falls short.
+After all, no real change can happen if everyone points fingers elsewhere and exempts oneself and one’s profession from fixing a problem common to which we each tend to contribute.

 But in noting this deletion from my essay, let me be clear that I do not put the SNR in the same category as the Bee.
 Far from it.
 SNR regularly features much laudatory journalism worthy of your support through an urgently needed donation.
 I have donated myself to assist them through these difficult times caused by COVID, and I recommend you do the same.